 In systems that need precise timing and accurate waveform generation it is sometime necessary to separate out the time-critical elements from the non-realtime processing.
-Even though interrupts and realtime operating systems can improve…Continue
+Even though interrupts and realtime operating systems can improve the timing response of a processor system, microprocessors are…Continue

 The SF40 - upside down :)

 The SF40 is a smart sense-and-avoid system that detects obstacles near autonomous vehicles and determines the safest route past them.
 On-board data analysis reduces the need for complicated processing by an external computer.
-The built in…Continue
+The built in analytical tools can sense the presence and position of…Continue

 Drones have become an important tool for conservation work and we have seen them applied in game counting in Kenya, seal monitoring in the Arctic and for anti-poaching work in Southern Africa.
-One area of particular interest is in getting accurate size measurements of animals without direct human contact.…Continue
+One area of particular interest is in getting accurate size measurements of animals without direct human contact.
+LightWare has been assisting conservation groups with…Continue

 The SF00 long range laser altimeter

 Measurements of the height above ground up to and beyond 250m (820 feet) provide important information to many different types of aircraft.
-For commercial and military drones operating…Continue
+For commercial and military drones operating beyond line-of-sight or light aircraft and helicopters…Continue

 At the recent InterDrone Expo in Las Vegas we were overwhelmed by interest in our latest sense-and-avoid technology using the SF40 laser scanner.
 It runs with 100% data saturation and I have discussed the theory behind this device …Continue

 Small LIDAR (scanning laser) systems can be used for obstacle detection and SLAM from a moving drone.
-Whilst more work is still needed on the integration of the data from these sensors into the flight software, the theoretical performance can be evaluated based on the specifications of the…Continue
+Whilst more work is still needed on the integration of the data from these sensors into the flight software, the theoretical performance can be evaluated based on the specifications of the laser and the mechanical movement.

 Laser range finders can be very effective in detecting even small obstacles at long distances from a moving UAV.
 To cover large areas the laser beam is usually…Continue